spadeshiro/TSK-page/README.md

 - BepinEX
 - winhttp.dll

+## Known Issues
+- As of current, texture translation doesn't seem to work

 ## Tips
 - In case you want to temporarily disable translation, simply hit `Alt + T`.
 Same key can be used to re-enable
 - It's possible to extract while the game is running, to do so you only need to extract folder called `Translation` inside the `.zip` file and extract it to `Twinkle_StarknightsX\BepinEx`.
 Press `Alt + R` when done.